-This report is the beginning of a very important conversation about how equalities law can protect and promote equality in Britain.
-Labour is committed to upholding The Equality Act and reviewing these proposals as part of our work building a more equal society for everyone.
+This report is therefore the beginning of a much-needed conversation about how our equalities law can protect us in the face of growing attempts to weaken individual, and societal rights.

+The Liberal Democrat Party is committed to upholding The Equality Act and the Human Rights Act, and reviewing these proposals as part of our work building a more equal and fair society for all.